 With the highly versatile soft tissue laser, we can seal nerve endings and blood vessels and treat soft tissues simultaneously.
 This creates less stress on the gums, which significantly reduces both swelling and bleeding.
 Moreover, by using the soft tissue laser, we can minimize patients’ discomfort both during and after the treatment and lessen their recovery time.

-Drs.
-Childress uses soft tissue laser technology to provide our patients with precise dental care with a comfortable dental experience.
+Davis Dentist, Dr. Childress uses soft tissue laser technology to provide our patients with precise dental care with a comfortable dental experience.

 VELscope Oral Cancer Screening Light